Perinatal training for community and inpatient perinatal mental health practitioners (CPD91b)

 |Session 9/9||Monday 12 December 2022||9.30am||12.45pm|

-This course will be delivered remotely using Zoom.
+This course will be delivered remotely using Zoom, and the session will not be recorded.

 You will need a device with a microphone and camera together with a suitably fast internet connection.
 Although mobile devices and tablets can be used, we recommend the use of a laptop or desktop PC for the best experience.
 Some devices provided by employers may have restrictions in place.
 Please use this Zoom test link to check your set up before booking.